ABOUT KEARNEY COMMUNITY HALL

 July 30, 2012 Kearney Community Hall Board

-The existing Kearney Community Hall was constructed by a group of locals in the early 1950’s, on a sliver of land next to US Highway 87, owned at the time by a rancher, Karl Hepp.
+The existing Kearney Community Hall was constructed by a group of locals in the early 1950’s, on a sliver of land next to US Highway 87, owned at the time by a nearby rancher, Karl Hepp.
 It’s south of Story just off of the Interstate 90 Piney Creek Exit, in Johnson County, Wyoming.

-The structure is a 40 by 80-foot concrete block building with a framed wall separating a meeting room and kitchen on the south 20 feet.
-The old wood dance floor is solid, roughly 40 by 60 feet.
+The structure is a 40 by 80-foot concrete block building with a framed wall separating a meeting room and old-style kitchen on the south 20 feet.
+The old wood dance floor is solid as can be, roughly 40 by 60 feet.
 There is a big beautiful fireplace on the west wall, and a small wood stage on the north end.
 The landscape backdrop is mostly undeveloped rangeland and hay meadows with a few scattered ranch buildings.
 Fort Phil Kearny State Historic Site is about a half mile away to the west, and the Big Horn Mountains beyond that about 4 miles.
 It is a gorgeous setting with a rich and fascinating history, and easily accessible.